 In person visiting available

-The National Great Blacks in Wax Museum is currently open with appointment only hours during COVID-19.
+The National Great Blacks in Wax Museum is currently open with appointment only hours.
 We clean and sanitize daily with hourly sanitizing of high touch areas, restrooms, and entry doors.

 $14 Seniors 55+